kopptr/svf-acolyte-guild/docs/Feasts and Solemnities/Fixed/12-24 Christmas Vigil.md

+# 12-24 - Christmas Vigil
-Vigil of the Nativity of the Lord.
+_The Vigil of the Nativity of the Lord_.

 ## Overview
 [[Roman Rite Solemn Mass]], with: